osrs-tracker/osrs-tracker-aws/README.md

   This function fetches OSRS hiscores for the provided usernames, and prepends the hiscore to the `player.hiscoreEntries` array.

+- **osrs-tracker_hiscore-parser-validator**

+  This function fetches the hiscores every hour for a few test usernames and will run the `parseHiscoreString` function from the `@osrs-tracker/hiscores` package to test if the current parser is still valid, and no api changes have happened.

+- **osrs-tracker_clean-hiscores**

+  This function deletes all hiscores older then 60 days from the data base every day at UTC midnight.

 ### API Gateway driven

 - **osrs-tracker_item-info**